planet-nine-app/iOS-PlanetNineGateway-Framework/README.md

 `description`: is a description of what the transaction is for

+`successCallback`: this last argument is a callback for the gateway to use upon successful expenditure with a user.
+The Planet Nine app will provide the username of the user who uses the gateway.

 Once you've started the gateway, it handles all spending with it automatically so there is no additional code required.

 ### Ongoing Gateways